nurgh89/Final-Project-dibimbing/README.md

 # Dibimbing - Kampus Merdeka 1 - Final Project Template

+## Tools
+   - Docker, Airflow, Metabase, Postgresql, Google Cloude(support), and with any extentions

+## Disclimer
+  - Extentions WSL is needed, so the first time you must check WSL or
+    ```sh
+    wsl --install
+    ```
 ## How to
 - In order to spin up the containers, first you have to build all the Docker images needed using
     ```sh